- The chatting section is to send general inquiry about iSonic products

 Q: Is the P4820 suitable for use in a laboratory?
 For example, to sonicate in glass vials while heating at 45C for 45 minutes.

-A: Yes, the P4820 is suitable for this purpose, and it can be used in a laboratory setting.
-The temperature for the heater is preset at 65C and the heater turns off once it reaches this set temperature. iSonic provides several larger models with 5 temperature settings suitable for labs with 40-60C with a 30-minute timer.
+A: P4820 can be used in a laboratory setting.
+The temperature for the heater is preset at 60/65C and the heater turns off once it reaches this set temperature. iSonic provides several larger models with 3 or 5 temperature settings suitable for labs a 30-minute timer.
 These are P4831, P4861, P4862, and P4875 models.
 They are more suitable for lab uses and have multiple optional accessories to deal with various situations.

 Q: Can I use Efferdent Tablets in the F3900 Denture Cleaner?